kimcheese33/pewlett_hackard_analysis/README.md

 - From the mentoriship-eligibility table we also found that there were employees eligible to be mentors from every title except manager.

+## Summary

+In order to address the issue of a large number of employees retiring at the same time, we will need to hire approximately 85,896 roles.
+Another issue is there are only 1,549 qualified retirement-ready employees available to mentor the next generation of employees.
+This small number will likely not be enough to prepare younger employees to take over as older employees retire.

+Doing some further querying on our mentorship-eligibility table shows that there are no managers eligible to mentor:

   - Query ran:

     <img src="https://github.com/kimcheese33/pewlett_hackard_analysis/blob/main/images/deliv2query.png"/>